Justin Bieber generosity giveback to youngsters in need continues.

-“I was nervous, I couldn’t look him in the eye.
-He’s beautiful in all the senses!” the young girl said of her meet.
+The young girl recalled, “I was nervous, I couldn’t look him in the eye.
+He’s beautiful in all the senses!”

 Previously, the Inquisitr has noted that Bieber’s long-standing support of the Make-A-Wish foundation and Pencils Of Promise is under-reported by the media.

 What is evident in most headlines and predominant tone of the media’s Bieber-narrative, is its preference for over-the-top speculation about his personal life, mean-spirited clickbait, often fabricated stories, and judgment when the singer gets understandably frustrated with fans who ignore his “no photos” policy.